ariakit/ariakit/packages/reakit/src/Checkbox/README.md

 - **`checked`**
   <code>boolean | undefined</code>

   Checkbox's checked state.
-If present, it's used instead of currentValue.
+If present, it's used instead of `state`.